-If this still results in a tie then the team with the most merits in the Bench Test, Gas Test and finally Benchman shall be used to determine the winner.
+If this still results in a tie then the team with the most merits in the Bench Test and then Gas Test shall be used to determine the winner.

 These first aid guidelines were designed as a training tool for first aid teams.
 They were developed for competition purposes only.
 Discretion should be used in actual mine emergency situations.